JNGCoding/JNGCoding/README.md

 Even though I haven’t uploaded most of my work yet, here are some of the projects I’ve built or am currently working on:

 - 🎥 **Java Screen Recorder**
-  A lightweight desktop screen recorder built from scratch using Java.
+  A lightweight desktop screen recorder built using Java and JCodec.

 - 📈 **Real-Time Graphing Software (Python)**
   Dynamically updates graphs based on live changes to mathematical equations.